MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-fsrtllookupperstreamcontext.md

 If <i>OwnerId</i> and <i>InstanceId</i> are both <b>NULL</b>, <b>FsRtlLookupPerStreamContext</b> returns the first per-stream context found.

 If a non-<b>NULL</b> value is supplied for <i>OwnerId</i> and <i>InstanceId</i> is <b>NULL</b>, <b>FsRtlLookupPerStreamContext</b> returns the first per-stream context found whose <b>OwnerId</b> member matches the <i>OwnerId</i> parameter.

+#### - OwnerId [in, optional]

+Pointer to a caller-allocated variable that uniquely identifies the owner of the per-stream context structure.
+The format of this variable is filter driver − specific.
+Must be non-<b>NULL</b> if a non-<b>NULL</b> value is supplied for <i>InstanceId</i>.

+#### - StreamContext [in]

+Pointer to the FSRTL_ADVANCED_FCB_HEADER structure for the file stream.
+To get this pointer from a file object, use the <a href="https://msdn.microsoft.com/library/windows/hardware/ff546056">FsRtlGetPerStreamContextPointer</a> macro.

 ## -remarks